 Another option to carry this extra load is to have a backpack.
 For those who love backpacks (and I am one of them), having a backpack is all you need.
 A backpack can fit it a laptop, office papers, even some groceries if required.
 One nuisance of carrying a backpack is that it can leave a sweaty spot on your back.
 And this is certainly not what you would choose to have on your arrival at the office!

-Read how not to sweat on your e-biking commute in a separate post.
+Read how not to sweat on your e-biking commute in this post.

 Few extra tips